Is your dog in pain or itchy? If so, you definitely need to learn more about Yucca and how it can help.

 - Saponins are plant glycosides that foam up when met with water.
 These can help aid digestion with their foaming properties, helping the integration of minerals and vitamins by helping them pass through the intestinal walls.
 This gives the nutritional value of your dog’s food a little boost.

-- Bathing your dog with a shampoo made of yucca can help with psoriasis and other skin issues.
+- Adding yucca to your dog’s daily diet or bathing your dog with a shampoo made of yucca can help with psoriasis and other skin issues.

 - Yucca has also been included in dog food formulas because it reduces some of the more, shall we say, unpleasant odors in urine and feces.
 This is because yucca has properties that inhibit the dog’s production of anhydrous ammonia, the foul-smelling component to waste.
 The trouble here is that people turn to yucca as an alternative for actually feeding the dog a properly-balanced diet, choosing to eliminate the symptom (foul-smelling excrement) in favor of meeting the needs of the pet.